chef/chef-web-docs/content/style_guide/hugo.md

 - `server`
 - `habitat`
 - `inspec`
+- `supermarket`
 - `workstation`

 This list is used to facet search results in our documentation search by the product.
-Each section of the documentation has a default product parameter configured using [Front Matter Cascade](https://gohugo.io/content-management/front-matter#front-matter-cascade), however you may want to add a product if a page references more than one Chef product.
+Each product section of the documentation has a default product parameter configured using Hugo's [Front Matter Cascade](https://gohugo.io/content-management/front-matter#front-matter-cascade); however, you may want to add a product parameter to a page's frontmatter if that page references more than one Chef product.
 For example, if a page in the Chef InSpec documentation describes passing data to Chef Automate, you may want to add `product = ["inspec", "automate"]` to the page frontmatter.

 menu title
 : The title of the page as it would appear in the left navigation menu.